 Goal 5: Natural Resources, Scenic and Historic Areas, and Open Spaces To protect natural resources and conserve scenic and historical areas and open spaces.
 The proposed code amendment does not eliminate the requirement for future development in the proposed MU-I and MU-II zones to meet the conditions of SRC Chapter 809 (Wetlands), SRC Chapter 601 (Floodplain Overlay Zone), and Chapter 230 (Historic Preservation).
 The proposed mixed-use zones require building setbacks when the zones are located adjacent to a residential zone, including residential zones within a historic district.
 Specifically, a minimum 10-foot setback is required, plus 1.5 feet of additional setback for each 1 foot of building height above 15 feet.
-This setback provides a buffer between properties that are zoned MU-I or MU-II and properties in a residential zone, including residential zones within a historic district.
+This setback based on the height of a building provides an additional buffer between properties that are zoned MU-I or MU-II and properties in a residential zone, including residential zones within a historic district.
+Also in the proposed MU-I and MU-II zones, the maximum height of buildings allowed adjacent to a National Register Residential Historic District is 45 feet, which is lower than otherwise allowed in the mixed-use zones (e.g., 65 feet in the MU-I zone and 55 feet in the MU-II zone).
+This further supports the conservation of residential historic areas.
 The proposed code amendment therefore conforms with this goal.
 Goal 6: Air, Water and Land Resources Quality To maintain and improve the quality of air, water, and land resources of the state.
 Goal 7: Areas Subject to Natural Disasters and Hazards To protect life and property from natural disasters.